annogram/bonsai/README.md

 ```

 This indicates that we want to pass the string `TEST_NAME` literally into the type field.
 The result will be:

+> Note that the any string that does not begin with a `$` is not attempted to be resolved.
+The literal exists for valid situations where the strings which are passed through the template begin with a `$` and you **DO NOT** want bonsai to evaluate it.

 ```json
 { "name": "ANAME", "type": "TEST_NAME" }